leiloong/eea-eval/README.md

-# eea-eval
-Experimental analysis of knowledge graph embedding for entity alignment
+# Experimental analysis of knowledge graph embedding for entity alignment